satellite-image-deep-learning/techniques/README.md

 - [Semantic-Segmentation-UNet-Federated](https://github.com/PratikGarai/Semantic-Segmentation-UNet-Federated) -> FedUKD: Federated UNet Model with Knowledge Distillation for Land Use Classification from Satellite and Street Views

 - [MM-FL](https://git.tu-berlin.de/rsim/MM-FL) -> Learning Across Decentralized Multi-Modal Remote Sensing Archives with Federated Learning

 #
-## Transformers

-Vision transformers are state-of-the-art models for vision tasks such as image classification and object detection.
-They differ from CNNs as they use self-attention instead of convolution to learn global relations between all pixels in the image.
-Vision transformers employ a transformer encoder architecture, composed of multi-layer blocks with multi-head self-attention and feed-forward layers, enabling the capture of rich contextual information for more accurate predictions.

-- [Transformer-in-Remote-Sensing](https://github.com/VIROBO-15/Transformer-in-Remote-Sensing) -> Transformers in Remote Sensing: A Survey

-- [Remote-Sensing-RVSA](https://github.com/ViTAE-Transformer/Remote-Sensing-RVSA) -> Advancing Plain Vision Transformer Towards Remote Sensing Foundation Model

-- [SatViT](https://github.com/antofuller/SatViT) -> self-supervised training of multispectral optical and SAR vision transformers

-- [UDA_for_RS](https://github.com/Levantespot/UDA_for_RS) -> Unsupervised Domain Adaptation for Remote Sensing Semantic Segmentation with Transformer

-- [Vision Transformers for Low Earth Orbit Satellites](https://myrtle.ai/learn/leo-1-low-earth-orbit-satellites/) -> blog post that investigates deploying Vision Transformers on low earth orbit satellites

-#
 ## Adversarial ML